 I turned left at the Brookfield Path intersection which eventually brought me to the Brookfield Road round-about.

-I crossed Riverside Drive and continued along the path beside Hog’s Back Road, which is identified as a shared pathway.
+I then crossed Riverside Drive and Hog’s Back Road, then continued along the path on the north side of Hog’s Back Road, which is identified as a shared pathway.
 That said, the path on the south side is commonly used by riders heading west as it is also paved and twice as wide.

-The path dips under Hog’s Back Road then down along the Rideau Canal.
+I then followed the path that dips under Hog’s Back Road then down along the Rideau Canal.

 I followed the path along Albert Street as far as the crosswalk that leads towards the Laurier Bike Lanes.